FredrikMeyer/FredrikMeyer.github.io/_posts/2017-12-31-discrete-optimization.markdown

 A näive greedy algorithm is this: sort the items according to some heuristic, then choose items one by one until the capacity is reached.

-You can for example choose the lightest elements first (hoping that taking many elements will optimize the problem), or you can take the most valuable problems first.
+You can for example choose the lightest elements first (hoping that taking many elements will optimize the problem), or you can take the most valuable items first.

 The greedy algorithms are fast.
 The only real work done is sorting the list of items, which is done in \\( \mathscr O (n \log n) \\) time.
 They are however not optimal.